 The difficulty noted by Stenning, remains in that if a causal link between availability of guns and death and injury by gun exists, the available data are currently too crude to be able to detect and measure it.
 The study published by Altheimer and Boswell comes closer to detecting and measuring this link than any other study I have viewed and the findings seem consistent with the reality of gun ownership and use in Canadian society.

 Gun ownership, and presumably gun availability, is quite common in Canadian society with long guns, rifles and shotguns being most common.
 In 1999 it was estimated there were 3,500,000 rifles and 2,600,000 shotguns in private hands in Canada.
-It was estimated there were 1,100,000 hand guns in private hands.
+It was determined there were 1,100,000 handguns in private hands.
 (United Nations International Study on Firearm Regulation) In 2012, according to Statistics Canada, there were 1.56 victims of homicide per 100,000 population, down 10% from 2011 and the lowest homicide rate recorded since 1966.
 (Statistics Canada) There were 543 homicides reported across Canada in total in 2012.
-Of these homicides, 172 (33%) were by firearm, 65% were with a handgun and 95 were gang related.
+Of these homicides, 172 (33%) were by firearm, 65% were with a handgun and 95 were gang-related.
 Stab wounds claimed 164 (31%) lives in 2012, leaving bludgeoning, strangulation and other means responsible for the remaining 207 (36%) homicides reported in 2012.

-A shotgun was the weapon of choice in the shootings at the sawmill in Nanaimo on April 30, 2014 where the four men were shot, leaving two dead and two in hospital expected to recover from their wounds.
-On April 15, 2014 in Calgary five young people, University of Calgary students, were stabbed to death by a classmate wielding a kitchen knife.
+A shotgun was the weapon of choice in the shootings at the sawmill in Nanaimo on April 30, 2014, where the four men were shot, leaving two dead and two in hospital expected to recover from their wounds.
+On April 15, 2014, in Calgary, five young people, University of Calgary students, were stabbed to death by a classmate wielding a kitchen knife.
 These tragedies support the contention put forward by Altheimer and Boswell that the preference for guns does not increase overall levels of lethality.
 The five young people who were stabbed to death by an attacker wielding a kitchen knife are just as dead as the two men in Nanaimo who succumbed to gunshot wounds.

-In the wider society the reality is that the overwhelming majority of Canadians who choose to own and use guns are not committing assaults and homicides.
-They use guns for legitimate purposes, hunting and sport shooting being the most common past-times.
+In the broader society, the reality is that the overwhelming majority of Canadians who choose to own and use guns are not committing assaults and homicides.
+They use firearms for legitimate purposes, hunting and sport shooting being the most common past-times.
 Despite their availability, guns in the hands of private citizens in Canadian society are not being misused to any degree that supports the assertion put forward by prohibitionists that there is a causal link between the availability of guns and deaths and injuries by gun.
 Gun ownership remains a legitimate and perfectly safe past-time in Canadian society and as such the individual right to own and use guns trumps the claim that the availability of guns that is a threat to public health and safety and that passing laws against gun ownership and use is the solution.